5hubham5ingh/WallWiz/CONTRIBUTING.md

 Contributions are always welcome!
-Feel free to submit a pull request, on dev branch, to improve WallWiz by adding extension scripts, wallpapers, or refining the core code.
+Feel free to submit a pull request, on dev branch, to improve WallRizz by adding extension scripts, wallpapers, or refining the core code.

 ## Extension Scripts